Jeon316upzx/gomoney/README.md

 # GOMONEY MOCK PREMIER LEAGUE

-# GOMONEY MOCK PREMIER LEAGUE LIVE - ??
+# GOMONEY MOCK PREMIER LEAGUE LIVE - http://gomoneytest.herokuapp.com/

 ## Description:

-This project is a demostration of my backend skillset in accordance with the instructions/guide given for the project.
-It is a simple mock premier league backend with a client and admin modules:
+This project is a simple mock premier league backend with a client and admin modules:

-Admin: This module helps in admin authentication and basic fixture and team management.
+Admin: This module helps in admin authentication , basic fixture and team management.

 Client: This module helps customers to view fixtures, teams , search etc.